default-anton/llm-sidekick.nvim/README.md

 llm-sidekick.nvim turns your editor into a powerful code companion:

-- `:Code` - Write, refactor, and modify multiple files
+- `:Chat` - Write, refactor, modify multiple files, have technical discussions about code, debugging, and architecture, and have open-ended discussions for brainstorming and creative tasks
-- `:Apply` - Apply suggested changes incrementally
+- `:Accept` - Accept tool under the cursor
-- `:ApplyAll` - Apply all suggested changes at once
+- `:AcceptAll` - Accept all tools in the last assistant message
-- `:Ask` - Technical discussions about code, debugging, and architecture
 - `:Add` - Add files, code, or URLs (any web content) to your conversation
 - `:Stt` - Use speech-to-text input instead of typing
-- `:Chat` - Have open-ended discussions for brainstorming and creative tasks

 The plugin is designed to be fast, stay out of your way, and integrate naturally with your Neovim workflow.
 It supports multiple AI models and lets you choose between quick responses or deep reasoning based on your needs.